Skrylar/ImpromptuModular/README.md

 * [lookmom](https://www.youtube.com/watch?v=Jcdok8jJ5hQ) and [bbs](https://www.youtube.com/watch?v=j5ejGH5XgFg) by Clément Foulc.

 Here are a few more details on some of the uses of the buttons.
-Two types of buttons exist, namely trigger buttons and state buttons.
-Trigger buttons react to the change in a button's state as it's being pressed, while state buttons are always effective and react to the position of the push-button, i.e. pressed or not pressed.
+The sequencer uses has two types of pushbuttons, namely trigger buttons and state buttons.
+Trigger buttons react to the change in a button's state as it's being pressed, while state buttons react to the position of the push-button, i.e. pressed or not pressed.

 **CHAN**: channel select button (can be changed in real time).
 All state buttons will have an effect immediately when the channel is changed.

-**BIG BUTTON**: trigger button to set the gate at the current step in the current channel (when pressing on a step that has a gate, nothing is done).
+**BIG BUTTON**: trigger-type button to set the trigger at the current step in the current channel (when pressing on a step that has a trigger, nothing is done).

 **CLK**: clock input.
 The sequencer is always running.
 To stop it, the clock has to be stopped.

 **RND**: a 0 to 1 probability knob, used to randomly change the state of a step.
-The probability is applied to the gate of the next step being reached at every clock pulse, in the current channel.
+The probability is applied to the trigger of the next step being reached at every clock pulse, in the current channel.
+A 0 value means no change, 1 means the state of the trigger will be toggled (useful for inverting a pattern).
+The RND CV input's voltage is divided by 10 and added to the value of the knob to yield the actual probablility.
+For example, with the knob at full right, the CV input has no effet, and with the knob at full left, an value of 10V on the CV input gives a probability of 1.

-**CLEAR**: state button that turns of all gates of the current channel.
+**CLEAR**: state-type button that turns of all triggers of the current channel.

-**BANK**: trigger button that toggles between two possible banks (i.e. sequences) for the current channel.
+**BANK**: trigger-type button that toggles between two possible banks (i.e. sequences) for the current channel.

-**DEL**: state button that clears the gate at the current step.
+**DEL**: state-type button that clears the trigger at the current step.
 The button can be held to clear multiple steps.

-**FILL**: plays continuous gate pulses for the given channel as long as the button is kept pressed.
+**FILL**: plays continuous triggers for the given channel as long as the button is kept pressed.
 By default the fills are not written to memory and are only for playback; however, an option to allow the writing of fill steps to memory is available in the right-click menu.

 ([Back to module list](#modules))